Woffee/Envismetrics/joss-paper/paper.md

 \alpha_c = -\frac{RT}{F} \left( \frac{d \ln |j_{c, \text{corr}}|}{dE} \right)
 $$

-Additionally, a mass-transport corrected version has been proposed and implemented in this module [@LI2018117].
-This method has also been applied in other research, including the study of dopamine oxidation at gold electrodes conducted by Bacil and co-workers [@C9CP05527D].
-The transfer coefficient is calculated by:
+A **mass-transport-corrected** version, proposed by Li *et al.* [@LI2018117], is also implemented in this module.
+This approach has been applied in other studies, such as dopamine oxidation at gold electrodes by Bacil *et al.* [@C9CP05527D].
+The corrected anodic transfer coefficient is calculated as:

 $$
 -\frac{d\ln \left( \frac{1}{I_a} - \frac{1}{I_{\text{peak}}} \right)}{d\theta} = \alpha_a'
 $$

+> ⚠ **Usage Note:** The accuracy of Tafel slope and $\alpha$ determination depends strongly on proper baseline correction, mass-transport correction, and the selection of the linear Tafel region.
+> Misidentifying the potential range can lead to significant errors in calculated kinetic parameters.

 <!--
 ![(a) Peak Searching module](Image_Set/CVPS_D.png){ width=45% }